CyphrRiot/ArchRiot/README.md

 🎉 Thank you [Vaxryy](https://x.com/vaxryy) for creating Hyprland—the compositor that doesn't suck.

+And, thank you to JaKoolIt for [your amazing scripts](https://github.com/JaKooLit/Arch-Hyprland)!

 ## 📄 License

 ArchRiot is released under the [MIT License](https://opensource.org/licenses/MIT), enabling community contributions and modifications.